jgalar/TracingSummit2017/README.md

 ### Displaying a callstack

 In order for `babeltrace` to see our new component, we need to make it aware of the path in which it is saved.
-The `--plugin-path` is used to add a path to babeltrace's search path.
+The `--plugin-path` option is used to add a path to babeltrace's search path.

 Let's list the plugins found by `babeltrace` and make sure we see our demo component.

 `$ babeltrace list-plugins --plugin-path ~/EfficiOS/confs/Tracing.Summit.2017/`

 [![asciicast](https://asciinema.org/a/7KOvSQGJuoUWkGKtfTzrLozKs.png)](https://asciinema.org/a/7KOvSQGJuoUWkGKtfTzrLozKs)